neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

 ---
-description: This article explains the various loot functions built into Minecraft.
+description: A list of the various loot functions built into Minecraft.
 sidebar_position: 3
 ---
 # Loot Functions